 Frequently Asked Questions related to SSC CGL Syllabus

-Q. What is the exam date of SSC CGL 2020 Tier II exam?
+Q. What is the exam date of the SSC CGL 2020 Tier II exam?

-Questions will be asked in SSC CGL tier exam from Quantitative Ability, English Language and Comprehension, Statistics and General Studies (Finance and Economics)
+Ans.
+Questions will be asked in the SSC CGL tier exam from Quantitative Ability, English Language and Comprehension, Statistics and General Studies (Finance and Economics)

-Q. Will there be any negative marking in SSC CGL tier 2 exam?
+Q. Will there be any negative marking in the SSC CGL tier 2 exam?

-Yes, There will be negative marking of 0.25 for each wrong answer in Paper-II (English Language and Comprehension) and of 0.50 marks for each wrong answer in Paper-I, Paper-III and Paper-IV.
+Ans.
+Yes, there will be a negative marking of 0.25 for each wrong answer in Paper-II (English Language and Comprehension) and of 0.50 marks for each wrong answer in Paper-I, Paper-III and Paper-IV.

 Q4.
 When will the SSC CGL 2021 admit card be released?

-Admit Card is going to release 15 days prior to the exam dates.
+Ans.
+Admit Card released 15 days prior to the exam dates.